huanfachen/Github_notes/Github_notes.md

   - On the command line, the Collaborator can use `git fetch origin master` to get the remote changes into the local repository, but without merging them.
 Then by running `git diff master origin/master` the Collaborator will see the changes output in the terminal.
   - On GitHub, the Collaborator can go to the repository and click on “commits” to view the most recent commits pushed to the repository.

+- Suggestions on resolving conflicts?

+  - Pull from upstream more frequently, especially before starting new work
+  - Use topic branches to segregate work, merging to master when complete
+  - Make smaller more atomic commits
+  - Where logically appropriate, break large files into smaller ones so that it is less likely that two authors will alter the same file simultaneously

+- **How to resolve a conflict regarding a text file when your `git push origin main` fails due to the newer updates on the origin?
+You want to merge the updates of origin first and then update your changes**

+  - `git pull origin main`: merge the newer updates from origin to local repo.
+Note that this will create a commit and you would need to input the message.
+  - Then, `git push origin main`
+  - Note that the version control system does not allow people to overwrite each other’s changes blindly, but highlights conflicts so that they can be resolved.

+- What if the conflict happens to a binary file `mars.png` which can’t be merged?

+  - There are two copies of a.png.
+If you want to use the local version (called HEAD), use the following.

+    - `git checkout HEAD mars.png`
+    - `git add mars.png`
+    - `git commit -m ‘Use local version of mars.png’`

+  - We can also keep both images by renaming, removing, and adding them

+    - ```
+      git checkout HEAD mars.jpg
+      git mv mars.jpg mars-surface.jpg
+      git checkout 439dc8c0 mars.jpg
+      mv mars.jpg mars-sky.jpg
+      git rm mars.jpg
+      git add mars-surface.jpg
+      git add mars-sky.jpg
+      git commit -m "Use two images: surface and sky"
+      ```

+- **Conflicts can also be minimized with project management strategies**
+  - Clarify who is responsible for what areas with your collaborators
+  - Discuss what order tasks should be carried out in with your collaborators so that tasks expected to change the same lines won’t be worked on simultaneously
+  - If the conflicts are stylistic churn (e.g. tabs vs. spaces), establish a project convention that is governing and use code style tools (e.g. `htmltidy`, `perltidy`, `rubocop`, etc.) to enforce, if necessary
 -